Dec 05, 2025

 TACSR1.JPG

-TACSR and other advanced high-temperature conductors—whether global standards or proven local products like TDDL cable—let us expand the grid without expanding its footprint.
+TACSR and other advanced high-temperature conductors—whether global standards or proven local products like TDDL cable—let us expand the grid capacity without expanding its footprint.
 They turn today’s bottlenecks into tomorrow’s high-capacity routes, fast and without decade-long battles.

 The quickest way to double transmission capacity?
-Stop running lines like it’s still 1970.
+Stop running power lines like it’s still 1970.
 Use conductors built for today.

 FAQ